MED0001654827 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

 What is animation deformity and is it permanent?

 Animation deformity is the visible distortion that can occur when the chest muscle contracts over an implant placed beneath it.
 It happens during activities that engage the pectoralis major muscle, like push-ups or bench press.
-The deformity is only present during muscle contraction, returning to normal when the muscle relaxes.
+The deformity is only present during muscle contraction, returning to baseline when the muscle relaxes.
 Subglandular placement avoids it entirely.
 Dual plane reduces but does not eliminate it compared to pure submuscular placement.

 Which implant placement option lasts the longest?